How To Balance The Day

 (Wales, July 4, 2000)

 lIn this world there are two kinds of human beings.
-A person of the first kind does not know who is God or who he is.
-He is always absorbed in sense gratification, thinking, "I am this physical body".
-Such persons are also of two kinds.
+A person of the first kind does not know who God is or who he himself is.
+He is always absorbed in sense gratification, thinking, "I am this physical body."
+Such sensually absorbed persons are also of two kinds.
 Some are like animals and some are like demons.
 Demons are always against devotion.
 Animal-like persons are not against it, but they are not favorable because they are always engaged in their sense gratification.
 They are fully ignorant.
-Though their shapes are human, they are like animals-always engaged in sense gratification.
-'Dharme nahina pasubhisumana.'
-They are like cows and others like them.
-They are like she-hogs, dogs, camels, and the most ignorant animals – the donkeys.
+Though their shapes are human, they are like animals, who are also always engaged in sense gratification.
+Dharme nahina pasubhisumana.
+They are like cows or other animals.
+They are like she-hogs, he-dogs, camels, and the most ignorant animals – the donkeys.
 Those who are not demons, but are not doing bhajana, are like very ignorant donkeys.
-They are kicked by the hind-legs of the she-donkeys and they are always taking all the burden of the washer-man.
+They are kicked by the hind legs of the she-donkeys and are always taking all the burden of the washerman.
 Those who do not do bhajana are in this category, even though they have human forms.

 Those who are favorable to devotion are also of two kinds.
 Those of one kind are doing something, but they are not following the process, etiquette, and rules and regulations of devotees or devotion.
-They are in great numbers, whereas real devotees are very few in number.
-Even amongst this small number of devotees there are so many kinds.
+They are in great numbers, whereas real devotees are very few in number, and even among this small number of devotees there are so many kinds.
 Some are initiated, but not properly.
-They are initiated by kula-gurus or fallen, so-called gurus who are not qualified, and third-class bogus gurus who have the false ego of being guru.
+They are initiated by kula-gurus or fallen, so-called gurus who are not qualified, and third-class bogus gurus who have the false ego of being a guru.
 These devotees are greater in number.

 Some may be above this, but the greater number is of this class.
-They have no real relation with Krishna, and no tattva-jnana of Krishna-tattva, bhakti-tattva, jiva-tattva, or maya-tattva.
-They don't know who is Krishna, or what is the philosophical truth about Krishna, devotion and rasa.
-They don't know anything.
-They sit and act out the movements of saying their mantras, but what they are doing, they themselves don't know.
-Or, they can chant a mantra like, 'aim gurave namah', but where are their minds?
+They have no real relation with Krsna; no tattva-jnana of krsna-tattva, bhakti-tattva, jiva-tattva, or maya-tattva.
+They don't know who is Krsna, what is the philosophical truth about Krsna, devotion, or rasa.
+They only sit and act out the moments of saying the mantras, but what they are doing, they themselves don't know.
+Or, they may chant some mantras like, 'aim gurave namah,' but where are their minds?
 After ten minutes they catch themselves and think, "Oh, what am I doing?"
 They were either sleeping or thinking of other things.
-Next they chant, 'klim gauraya namah', but again the mind is absent.
-After half an hour, they think, "Oh, what am I doing?"
+Next they chant, 'klim caitanyaya,' but their mind was absent.
+Again, after half an hour, they think, "Oh, what am I doing?"
 They are struggling in this way, and their number is also greater.

 I think that so many devotees do not know what this means.
 They never care about it.
 You can imagine what kind of devotees they are.

 Even in the military there are rules and etiquettes.
-The soldiers must wear military uniform, other wise they will be punished at once.
+The soldiers must wear military uniform, otherwise they will be punished at once.
 They have to run two miles with very heavy guns and boots: "Quick march, quick march, double march."
 That is discipline.
 Similarly, there is also some Vaisnava discipline.
 If we cannot obey and follow Vaisnava etiquette and discipline, how will we obtain this very high-class of Vraja-prema?
 Vraja-prema is not so easy to attain.
 It is stated in the scriptures that the chanting of one holy name is sufficient for perfection.
 We are chanting so many names, but not experiencing any results.

 For those who are following the etiquette, it is said,